profitrollgame/YusarinBot/README.md

 A specially designed bot for creating private voice channels on your Discord servers.
 Installation instructions are listed below.
 Please, make sure you have installed dependencies before opening issue here.

+> Since version 1.5 only slash commands are supported.
+If you'd like to use old-fashioned commands and commands prefix feature – consider installing [1.4 version](https://github.com/profitrollgame/YusarinBot/releases/tag/v1.4) which is the last one compatible with those.

 ## Installation (Short)
 1. `git clone https://github.com/profitrollgame/YusarinBot`
 2. `cd YusarinBot`